emqx/emqx-dashboard5/public/static/config.md

   Path to the file which contains the ACL rules.<br>
-  If the file provisioned before starting EMQ X node, it can be placed anywhere as long as EMQ X has read access to it.
+  If the file provisioned before starting EMQX node, it can be placed anywhere as long as EMQX has read access to it.
-  In case rule set is created from EMQ X dashboard or management HTTP API, the file will be placed in `certs/authz` sub directory inside EMQ X's `data_dir`, and the new rules will override all rules from the old config file.
+  In case rule set is created from EMQX dashboard or management HTTP API, the file will be placed in `certs/authz` sub directory inside EMQX's `data_dir`, and the new rules will override all rules from the old config file.